Get in Touch

 • Creating calculated columns

-• Introduction to data modeling and linking
+• Introduction to modeling and merging data

 Power Query Data Model for Power BI Desktop